bluesky/tiled/README.md

 uvicorn tiled.server.main:api
 ```

-Make requests.
-The server accepts JSON and msgpack.
-Once the server is running,
-visit ``http://localhost:8000/docs`` for documentation.
-(Or, see below for
+Visit ``http://localhost:8000/docs`` for interactive documentation.
+Or, see
-example requests and responses.)
+below for example requests and responses.

 The server serves a demo catalog by default, equivalent to: